informalsystems/tendermint-rs/docs/spec/lightclient/verification/verification.md

 # Status

 This document is thoroughly reviewed, and the protocol has been formalized in TLA+ and model checked.

 ## Issues that need to be addressed

-As it is part of the larger light node, its data structures and functions interact with the fork dectection functionality of the light client.
+As it is part of the larger light node, its data structures and functions interact with the fork detection functionality of the light client.
 As a result of the work on
 [Pull Request 479](https://github.com/informalsystems/tendermint-rs/pull/479) we established the need for an update in the data structures in [Issue 499](https://github.com/informalsystems/tendermint-rs/issues/499).
 This